Complete Beginner's Guide to Free Bets

 For Beginners:

-- Start with familiar sports you understand
+- Start with the sports that you understand

 - Use higher odds (2.0+) to maximise potential profits